pderaaij/research-intrapreneurship/thesis/chapter-2.md

 A "too-much-of-a-good-thing" effect exist for autonomy. @zhou2020 discovered that giving too much autonomy to an individual has a tipping point.
 When exceeding that tipping point too much of autonomy displayed to be detrimental for the individual.
 Substantial levels of excess autonomy has shown to decrease an individuals well-being [@stiglbauer2018]. @zhou2020 argues that an increase of autonomy leads to a depletion of job resources and consequently the subjective well-being of an individual will decline.

 An excess of autonomy therefore is unproblematic, but not indefinitely.
 At some point the individual will perceive the autonomy as a burden and from that moment negatively impact intrapreneurial behaviour.
 The effect of excess autonomy on intrapreneurial behaviour is deemed to be curvilinear instead of linear.

+Summarising, the affective-consistency based view is centred around autonomy fit.
+Leading to our first hypothesis:

+> Hypothesis 1: (a) Intrapreneurial behaviour will be lower when individual needs and organisational supply are both low and will be higher when both are high; (b)intrapreneurial behaviour will increase as organisational supply of autonomy increases towards individual autonomy need (fit), and will decrease as organisational supply exceeds individual need.

+The self-regulatory view assumes individual autonomy needs and organisational autonomy supply need to be incongruent.
+Without this misfit, people will not come into motion and behave intrapreneurially.
+Leading to our second hypothesis:

 > Hypothesis 2: (a) Intrapreneurial behaviour will be lower when individual needs and organisational supply are both low or both high; (b) Intrapreneurial behaviour will increase when the difference between individual needs and organisational supply (misfit) increases.